 That said, not all aversive training is bad, cruel or harmful.
 In fact, you can use certain devices to distract a dog (rather than punish) while they’re doing unwanted behaviors (barking like a banshee, for example) and immediately follow up with a verbal command (“quiet!”) and a reward (treats, belly rubs, kind words, and kisses).

-Why Do People Use Shock Collars on Dogs?
+Why Do People Use Shock Collar Training on Dogs?

 Some people use shock collars to train dogs to stop unwanted behaviors, such as excessive barking, jumping on guests, and ignoring recall commands.